Kractero/hare/src/lib/posts/cardtainers.md

 order: 3
 ---

-[Cardtainers](https://addons.mozilla.org/en-US/firefox/addon/cardtainers/) is a Firefox extension designed to simplify the management of containers for NationStates.
+[Cardtainers](https://addons.mozilla.org/en-US/firefox/addon/cardtainers/) is a Firefox extension designed to simplify the management of containers specfically for NationStates.

 Instead of manually generating container rules every time you create a new puppet, Cardtainers automates this process.
 It allows you to input a list of puppet names into a textarea when you click the extension icon.
 The extension then matches the URLs for `/nation=` and `/container=` for each nation, either creating a new container or using an existing one to open the tab.